quisquous/cactbot/docs/TimelineGuide.md

 80.0 "Gate Of Tartarus" sync /:Rhitahtyn sas Arvina:473:/
 ```

-On the 52.2 line, add the following `window 10,100 jump 24.4`.
+On the 52.2 line, add the following `window 10,0 forcejump 24.4`.
-This means, if you see this ability 10 seconds in the past
-or 100 seconds in the future, jump to t=24.4.
+This means, if you see this anywhere in the past 10 seconds, jump to t=24.4.
-By default, all syncs are `window 5,5` unless otherwise specified,
+By default, all syncs are `window 2.5,2.5` unless otherwise specified,
 meaning they sync against the ability any time within the last
-5 seconds or 5 seconds in the future.
+2.5 seconds or 2.5 seconds in the future.

-The abilities from 57.6 to 80.0 will never be synced against
+The abilities from 57.6 to 80.0 will never be synced against,
-because as soon as the ability at 52.2 is seen, we will
-want to jump back.
-So, we will remove those syncs.
+because the `forcejump` command will automatically jump to the noted time,
+regardless of whether or not the sync at its line occurs.
+Because we have verified already that the loop is good,
+we can safely remove the rest of it after `forcejump`.
+The timeline controller will display the loop appropriately
+based on seeing  this command.

 Finally, because sometimes log lines get dropped
 or ACT starts mid-combat, it can be good to put large syncs